 One of the best parts of going to the palace, especially during Chuseok, was seeing almost every Korean dressed in a Hanbok (Korean cultural dress).
-Perhaps they wore it because of tradition, orrr maybe because if you wore one during the holiday it was free to enter all palaces in Seoul.
+Perhaps they wore it because of tradition orrr maybe because if you wore one during the holiday it was free to enter all palaces in Seoul (facts).

 The next day we took a stroll around Naksan Park, located smack dab in the middle of the Seoul.
-Here, you can get the BEST view of the city.
+You can have the BEST view of the city here!
 I would even go as far as saying to skip N Seoul Tower (save your $$) and go to Naksan Park instead for an Insta worthy skyline shot.

 I also appreciated the wall art along the way, like the one below..

 During my last day in Seoul I had the morning off to explore on my own and went to Hangang Park to look for the giant SEOUL sign.
 I didn’t end up finding it *cries* but I did have an awesome time relaxing and people watching..
 OH, and I had Taco Bell for breakfast.
 It’s impossible to find a quesadilla in Busan so, this was a big deal.

 I recently learned that K-dramas use this park for their shoots, which is cool and all, but I was looking forward to seeing the damn Seoul sign.
 May or may not be still bitter about it..

 I suppose I can’t stay mad for too long, the park was amazing and you can see everyone enjoying the outdoors with their tents, jet-skiers riding along the river, children playing in the park fountains, and bike riders almost running you over.
 There’s so much to love about this park, and a nice getaway from the bustle of the big city.